ppy/osu-wiki/wiki/Skinning/osu!mania/en.md

 Notes:

 - Animation name: `mania-stage-light-{n}.png`.
-- This is the lighting for the columns when the key is pressed.
+- This element is the lighting for the columns when the key is pressed.
 - This element is placed underneath the notes.
-- Tinted white by default.
+- By default, tinted white.
   - Use `ColourLight` to change this.
 - Positioning is set by the [skin.ini](/wiki/skin.ini)
   - Use `LightPosition`.